|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Your body weight should be checked at each exam once you reach the age of 20.
 Your doctor will assess your body mass index (BMI) and waist circumference to determine if you are at a healthy weight.
 Excess weight increases blood pressure, cholesterol, and blood glucose levels.
 All of these compound your risk of CAD.

 Screening Tests for High Risk Populations

 If you are at high risk of developing CAD, you doctor may recommend screening tests such as:

 Elevated C-reactive is a protein marker found in the blood.
 This marker appears when there is an inflammatory response in the body.
 An increased level is linked with a higher risk for CAD.

-If your doctor suspects that you are at risk of developing CAD, you may have an EKG.
+If your doctor suspects that you are at risk of developing CAD, you may have an ECG.
 This test records the electrical activity of your heart.
 It is done with electrodes that are placed on the skin.
-An EKG may be able to show changes in your heart's rhythm.
+An ECG may be able to show changes in your heart's rhythm.
 It can also show if the heart has been damaged.
-However, a normal EKG does not mean you are free of CAD, since most early changes are not seen on this test.
+However, a normal ECG does not mean you are free of CAD, since most early changes are not seen on this test.

 Cardiac CT Scan

 This CT scan is also known as coronary artery calcium scoring.
 It is an advanced x-ray that can show calcium levels in the arteries of the heart.
 The results are shown as a calcium score.
 Calcium build-up is a marker of CAD.

 Peripheral arterial disease (PAD), the hardening of the arteries outside of the heart.
 It is also a marker for increased risk of artery disease in the heart.
 An ankle-brachial index measurement is done to screen for and diagnose PAD.
 Blood pressure is measured at your ankle and at your arm.
 If blood pressure is lower in your ankle, it indicates a blockage between your heart and your leg.
 Atherosclerosis is a systemic disease, and its presence in one area of the body increases your risk for disease in other areas as well.